ChanceCove/ChanceCove/README.md

 Hi 👋 My name is Chance Clements
 ================================

-I am learning the evolving world of web development to become a great front-end developer
+I am learning the ever evolving world of web development to become a great front-end developer

 *   🌍  I'm based in Houston, Texas
 *   ✉️  You can contact me at [cccchancec@hotmail.com](mailto:cccchancec@hotmail.com)